Mojo8898/OffSec-Notes/Playbook/2 Recon/PCAP Analysis/PCAP Analysis.md

 # PCAP Analysis

-We always start analyzing a PCAP file by checking TCP
+We always start analyzing a PCAP file by checking TCP streams